Harrix/harrix-pylib/docs/funcs_md.md

 def generate_toc_with_links(filename: Path | str) -> str
 ```

-Generates a Table of Contents (TOC) with clickable links for a given Markdown file and inserts or refreshes
+Generate a Table of Contents (TOC) with clickable links for a given Markdown file and inserts or refreshes
 the TOC in the document.

 This function reads a Markdown file, processes its content to create or update a TOC, and writes